-Keywords: Super Seeder, knowledge level, comparision of knowledge, reasons for adoption and non-adoption,
+Keywords: Super Seeder, knowledge level, comparison of knowledge, reasons for adoption and non-adoption,

 Introduction

 Agriculture in north-western India, particularly in the Indo-Gangetic Plains, is characterised by the intensive rice–wheat cropping system, which generates a substantial quantity of crop residues after harvest.
 Haryana, being one of the major contributors to national food grain production, produces large volumes of paddy straw every year.
 Traditionally, farmers have relied on open-field burning of crop residues as a quick and cost-effective method of land preparation for the succeeding wheat crop.
 However, residue burning has emerged as a serious environmental, agronomic, and public health concern due to its contribution to air pollution, greenhouse gas emissions, soil nutrient depletion, and declining soil organic carbon (Gupta et al., 2004; Gadde et al., 2009; Pathak et al., 2011).